The World Tonight (Philippine TV program): Revitalization (2015–present)

 On May 18, 2020, Palma and Velasquez returned to anchor the newscast after 2 months of hiatus in lieu of ANC and DZMM's special coverage on the COVID-19 pandemic.
-Like TV Patrol and the other programs airing on ANC and Teleradyo, the newscast began to livestream online in their Facebook and YouTube channels.
+Like TV Patrol and the other programs airing on ANC and TeleRadyo, the newscast began to livestream online in their Facebook and YouTube channels.

+The World Tonight Weekend aired its final episode on November 30, 2024, along with other channel-produced Saturday newscasts.
+This follows ABS-CBN’s announcement that it will lay off another batch of employees, including some reporters and cameramen, due to financial difficulties caused by declining ad revenues.

 Kapamilya Channel (2020–present)

-On July 27, 2020, The World Tonight started its broadcast on ABS-CBN's replacement channel, Kapamilya Channel, replacing Bandila.
+On July 27, 2020, The World Tonight started its broadcast on ABS-CBN's replacement channel, the 24-hour Kapamilya Channel, taking the timeslot previously occupied by Bandila, Tonight with Boy Abunda and the replays of TV Patrol.
 This marks the newscast's indirect return on its original network as part of the Primetime Bida programming block after 21 years.
 It's also one of the few English-language programs on this channel.

-In December 2020, main anchor Tina Monzon Palma left the newscast citing to a new public affairs program starting in June 2021.
-Co-Anchor Tony Velasquez replaced him as a Main Anchor.
+In December 2020, main anchor Tina Monzon-Palma left the newscast citing to a new public affairs program starting in June 2021.
+Co-anchor Tony Velasquez replaced her as a main anchor.

-On January 4, 2021, ANC head Nadia Trinidad announced on Twitter that it will relaunch The World Tonight with Tony Velasquez and Karen Davila (replacing Palma after 22 years in the anchor desk), while retaining the OBB, title card, theme music and other graphics including the lower third (a maroon-used color introduced in November 2020) and the news ticker graphics currently used by the channel.
+On January 4, 2021, ANC head Nadia Trinidad announced on Twitter that it would relaunch The World Tonight with Tony Velasquez and Karen Davila, who replaced Palma after 22 years, while retaining the OBB, title card, theme music and other graphics including the lower third (a maroon-used color introduced in November 2020) and the news ticker graphics currently used by the channel.
 However, the newscast is airing live from ABS-CBN's Studio 7 (which is also used to air ABS-CBN's flagship news program TV Patrol and was their original studio during their ABS-CBN days).
-As Palma "has retired from the daily grind", Trinidad said that she will have her own upcoming public affairs program launching "soon", which later debuted as Tina Monzon-Palma Reports in May 2021.
+As Palma "has retired from the daily grind", Trinidad said that she would have her own public affairs program launching "soon", which later debuted as Tina Monzon-Palma Reports in May 2021.

 On October 8, 2021, ABS-CBN News announced that Davila would return to TV Patrol on October 11, replacing Noli de Castro.
-Senior news reporter Pia Gutierrez took over her role for the newscast on the same day.
-The latter anchor returned to the said newscast on January 9, 2023 as the fourth main anchor.
+She was replaced by senior news reporter Pia Gutierrez.

-From March 25 to April 7, 2022, The World Tonight temporarily suspended its delayed airing on Kapamilya Channel due to the special program of ABS-CBN News Harapan 2022.
-It continued to broadcast on ANC.
+From March 25 to April 7, 2022, The World Tonight temporarily suspended its delayed airing on Kapamilya Channel due to the special program of ABS-CBN News Harapan 2022, while it continued to broadcast on ANC.

+On March 14, 2025, The World Tonight temporarily pre-empted its delayed airing on both ANC and Kapamilya Channel due to the delayed coverage of the pre-trial of former President Rodrigo Duterte at the International Criminal Court.

+On August 29, 2025, Gutierrez left the newscast, leaving Velasquez as a sole anchor.